aliShouman0/on-your-way/README.md

    ```
 4. Go to [Firebase](https://firebase.google.com/), create a project and create real-time data base.

-5. Add Your Firebase Configuration,Just copy all your the configuration in `.env`
+5. Add Your Firebase Configuration,Just copy all your the configuration to `.env`
      ```js
       API_KEY=
       AUTH_DOMAIN=